RESURRECTION BAPTIST CHURCH

 Third Monday of the month at 7 PM

 Wednesdays at 6:30 pm

 All are welcome and there is no pressure to pray aloud.

 Come and participate as much as you feel comfortable.
 We have a women's group and a men's group.
 Children are welcome to stay with a family member in their group.

 Irene and I are so grateful to be here and serve the Lord.
 I strive for our church to be grounded and guided solely by the truth of God’s Word.

 If you have any questions about God, the Bible, or our church please don’t hesitate to reach out to me via FB, phone, or using the form below.
 We would love to have you join us as our guest.

 On Sundays, we meet to work on learning foundational pieces of the Christian faith at 1 PM.

-We will also get together once a month beginning in February 2020.
+We also get together once a month at a local restaurant or for a ministry outreach.
 We keep in touch during the week to share praises and prayer requests.